 If using darker store-bough buckwheat flour, the dough may feel dry.
 You may need to add a bit more water to the dough.

 I have found that if I grind my own buckwheat flour from hulled buckwheat grouts, I get a much lighter and better tasting flour.
 It’s super simple to do.
 Just grind the groats in a food processor until you get a nice flour, about 2 minutes.
 Store-bought buckwheat flour will have a darker appearance and will have a stronger flavor.
 If that’s what you have, it will still be absolutely delicious.

 I prefer to bake bread in a Dutch oven with a heavy lid.
 My bread always turns out better.
 If you do not have a Dutch oven, you can bake bread in a large cast iron skillet, adding another smaller cast iron skillet or baking sheet (do not use glass) on the bottom shelf for water to create a bit of steam.
 When preheating oven to 450’F, place large skillet and smaller skillet (or baking sheet) into oven.
 Once ready to bake, remove skillet from oven, lift parchment paper and loaf onto skillet and place back into oven.
 Remove smaller skillet (or baking pan) from oven and quickly add 8-10 ice cubes to it.
 Place back under bread loaf.
 Close oven quickly.
 Bake for 20 minutes then remove lower skillet with water.
-Bake for another 25-30 minutes, until loaf of golden.
-Each skillet is different so you will have to experiment with the one you have.
+Bake for another 25-35 minutes, until loaf of golden.
+Each skillet and oven are different so you will have to experiment with the ones you have.